Perseid meteor shower highlights list of events in August skies

 One stargazer took advantage of this opportunity to get down on one knee and propose to his significant other.

 As the comet faded on its trip back to the far reaches of the outer solar system, two meteor showers joined forces to put on a dazzling display in the night sky.
-The southern Delta Aquarids and Alpha Capricornids peaked on the night of Tuesday, July 28, into the early-morning hours of Wednesday, July 29, to treat stargazers with 15 to 20 meteors per hour.
+The southern Delta Aquarids and Alpha Capricornids peaked Tuesday into the early-morning hours of Wednesday to treat stargazers with 15 to 20 meteors per hour.